 Are You Ready to Scale Up Your Rental Business?

-Most rental investors enter the industry thinking not just about owning a single rental property, but about how they can eventually acquire 2, 3, 4, or dozens of rental properties one day and retire from their day jobs.
+Most rental investors enter the industry thinking not just about owning a single rental property, but about how they can eventually scale up their rental business and acquire 2, 3, 4, or dozens of properties one day and retire from their day jobs.

 If you’ve put all your available capital into property #1 and are planning how to acquire the next property to grow your rental business, there are some methods you can use to fast-track this process, even when you’re carrying a mortgage and have little capital.

-Here’s how to scale your business and increase your income in months – not years:
+Here’s how to scale up your rental business and increase your income in months – not years:

 Leverage Existing Equity

-Hopefully, you’ve invested well and have a property(s) with equity in it/them.
+Hopefully, you’ve invested well and had a property(s) with equity in it/them.
 Why not put this equity to work to buy more rentals?

 Contact your bank or call around to find out what your options are to tap into your equity.
 Can you do a cashout refinance?
 How about a line of credit?